 One of the most common ways of communicating with your target market is through email.
 However, through this method, you only have a limited opportunity to gain the reader’s attention and persuade them to take an action that will bring them closer to making a purchase.

-If you want to ensure that your sales emails will have a strong impact on your audience, follow the simple strategies laid out below:
+If you want to ensure that your sales emails will have a strong impact on your audience, follow the simple strategies on how to write a sales email.

 Take the time to know your target market

-This one isn’t necessarily a writing tip, but this is a necessary step for you to craft an effective sales email.
+This one isn’t necessarily a writing tip, but this is a necessary step for you to know how to write a sales email.
 Just think about it—how will you persuade your audience if you don’t know anything about their preferences, interests, buying habits, demographics, and other important information.
 By understanding your target market, you will be able to write with more punch.

 Leverage social proof